 security_benefit labelled issues.

-- Apart from the previous, issues required to keep the testing infrastructure working and passing (travis, behat, phpunit, random failures, new steps availability...) will also be accepted when possible into security-only branches.
+- Apart from the previous, issues required to keep the testing infrastructure working and passing (github actions, behat, phpunit, random failures, new steps availability...) will also be accepted when possible into security-only branches.

 - Finally, backport to unsupported branches only will happen when the issue is a direct regression caused by a bug fix introduced by the very latest releases.
 This applies to both security-only and out-of-support branches.